Part 17: Design Trajectories with Astrogator

 6. Select Constant Thrust and Isp () in the Engine Models list on the right.

-7. Click Duplicate component () in the Engine Models toolbar.
+7. Click Duplicate component () on the Engine Models toolbar.

 9. Enter Test Engine in the Name field when the Field Editor dialog box opens.

-10. Click OK to close the Field Editor dialog box.
+10. Click OK to confirm your changes and to close the Field Editor dialog box.

 Customizing your engine model